 Snowball soap is fun kids soap to make!
-The boys and I made snowball soap 5 years ago, after seeing it in a Family Fun magazine, but this was the girls’ first time ever trying it.
-This is a fun project for kids to make as gifts.
+The boys and I first made snowball soap 10 years ago, after seeing it in a Family Fun magazine, but this was the girls’ first time ever trying it.
+This is such a fun project for kids to make as gifts!
 Hide a small toy inside for a snowball soap surprise!
 We’ve also used this technique to make dinosaur egg soaps!

 I love that all you need is to make it is a grater and a spray bottle.
 EASY!